swift-server-community/mqtt-nio/README.md

 try client.connect().wait()
 ```

-Subscribe to a topic and add a publish listener to report publish messages from the server.
+Subscribe to a topic and add a publish listener to report publish messages from the broker.
 ```swift
 let subscription = MQTTSubscribeInfo(
     topicFilter: "my-topics",